Coloring Square-free Berge Graphs: Algorithmic aspects

 Let us consider the triads of $G$.
 By item~(v) of a good partition, there exists a triad $\tau_G$ that has at least one vertex from each of $L,R$; we label $G$ with $\tau_G$.
 Since the cutset $K_1\cup K_2\cup K_3$ is the union of two cliques it contains no triad, and so no triad of $G$ is in both $G\setminus L$ and $G\setminus R$; moreover $\tau_G$ itself is in none of these two subgraphs.
 Consequently every triad of $G$ can be used as the label of at most one non-leaf node of $T$.
 So $T$ has at most $n^3$ non-leaf nodes.
 Since every node has at most two children, the number of leaves is at most $2n^3$, and the total number of nodes of $T$ is at most $3n^3$.

 Testing if $G$ is Berge takes time $O(n^9)$; this is done only once, at the first step of the algorithm, as a subroutine of testing whether $G$ is in class~$\cal A$.
 At any decomposition node of $T$ different from the root we already know that we have a Berge graph (an induced subgraph of $G$), so we need only test whether the graph contains a prism; this can be done in time $O(n^5)$ with ``Algorithm~2'' from \cite{MT}.
-The complexity of coloring a leaf is $O(n^6)$ since it contains no prism \cite{MT}.
-The coloring algorithm described in the Lemma~\ref{lem:cutset} involves only a few bichromatic exchanges, so its complexity is small.
+The complexity of coloring a leaf (which contains no prism) is $O(n^6)$ in \cite{MT} and $O(n^4)$ in \cite{LMRT}.
+The coloring algorithm described in Lemma~\ref{lem:cutset} involves only a few bichromatic exchanges, so its complexity is small.
 The complexity of growing a hyperprism (once a prism is known) or a strip structure is also negligible in comparison with the rest.
-So the total complexity of the algorithm is $O(n^9)$ $+$ $O(n^{3})\times O(n^{6})=$ $O(n^{9})$ (proving Theorem~\ref{thm:main}).
+So the total complexity of the algorithm is $O(n^9)$ $+$ $O(n^3)\times O(n^4)=$ $O(n^9)$ (proving Theorem~\ref{thm:main}).